ocean-tracking-network/otn_field_reporting_standards/_episodes/00-background.md

 ## OTN Field Technicians

-The OTN field team are a group of experts who's combined years of experience can be leveraged, with study design advice and field assistance, by OTN reporting researchers.
-Acoustic telemetry study design, including array and mooring design, as well as animal tagging and field planning.
+The OTN field team are a group of experts whose combined years of experience can be leveraged, with study design advice and field assistance, by OTN reporting researchers.
 The OTN field team deploy and maintain scientific infrastructure around the coasts of Canada, as well as in various regions around the world.

 OTN has recently added to its scientific fleet an ROV and a side scan sonar unit.
-These tools allow for site evaluations and search and recovery of lost equipment.
+These tools allow for site evaluations as well as search and recovery of lost equipment.

-All of these field endeavours generate an enormous amount of data and metadata records irreplaceable and of great value to researchers.
+All of these field endeavours generate an enormous amount of data and metadata records - irreplaceable and of great value to researchers.

 ## OTN Data System